+Ingrown hairs happen when the sharp hairs grow at an angle outside of the pore.
 Ingrown hairs also happen when a hair grows long enough to actually fold back over itself and begin digging back into the skin.

 If you shave, you may notice small hairs growing below the top layer of skin and causing redness.
 Several ingrown hair home remedies can treat the problem if you already have it, and show you how to prevent the problem from happening again.